-GOES TO DISPROVE EINSTEIN THEORY.
-Case Scientist Will Conduct Further Studies in Ether Drift.
-Einstein discounts experiments speaking before scientists at the University of Berlin, Einstein said the ether drift experiments at Cleveland showed zero results, while on Mount Wilson they showed positive results.
+Speaking before scientists at the University of Berlin, Einstein said the ether drift experiments at Cleveland showed zero results, while on Mount Wilson they showed positive results.
 Therefore, altitude influences results.
 In addition, temperature differences have provided a source of error.

-"The trouble with Prof. Einstein is that he knows nothing about my results."
-Dr. Miller said.

-He has been saying for thirty years that the interferometer experiments in Cleveland showed negative results.
+"The trouble with Prof. Einstein is that he knows nothing about my results," Dr. Miller said.
+"He has been saying for thirty years that the interferometer experiments in Cleveland showed negative results.
 We never said they gave negative results, and they did not in fact give negative results.
 He ought to give me credit for knowing that temperature differences would affect the results.
 He wrote to me in November suggesting this.
-I am
+I am not so simple as to make no allowance for temperature."
+(Cleveland Plain Dealer, 27 January 1926)